zooniverse/front-end-monorepo/README.md

 ### Docker images

-- `zooniverse/front-end-monorepo`: Used as a base image to build `zooniverse/fe-project` and `zooniverse/fe-content-pages` images from the Dockerfiles in `packages/app-project` and `packages/app-content-pages`.
-Built from the Dockerfile in the root directory.
-It runs `yarn install` and builds the `lib-` packages and static (production) apps.
+- `zooniverse/front-end-monorepo`: Built from the Dockerfile in the root directory.
+It runs `yarn install` and `yarn build` for the `lib-` packages and static (production) apps.
 - `zooniverse/fe-content-pages`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes.
 Built from the Dockerfile in `packages/app-content-pages`.
 Runs `yarn start`.
 - `zooniverse/fe-project`: Runs production (static) builds of the NextJS app and are then deployed to Kubernetes.
 Built from the Dockerfile in `packages/app-project`.
 Runs `yarn start`.